jessfraz/blog/content/post/the-life-of-a-data-byte.md

 digital audio, or CD-DAs, which were used for distributing music.
 The CD-DA was developed by Sony and Philips in 1982, which has a capacity of 74 minutes.
-When Sony and Philips were negotiating the standard for a CD-DA, legend has it that one of the four people insisted it be able to hold all of the Ninth Symphony.
+When Sony and Philips were negotiating the standard for a CD-DA, legend has it that one of the four people insisted it be able to hold all of the Ninth Symphony[^24].
 The first product released on a CD-ROM was Grolier’s Electronic Encyclopedia, which came out in 1985.
-The encyclopedia contained nine million words which only took up 12% of the disk space available, which was 553 mebibytes.
+The encyclopedia contained nine million words which only took up 12% of the disk space available, which was 553 mebibytes[^25].
 We would have more than enough room for the encyclopedia and our data byte.
 Shortly thereafter in 1985, computer and electronics companies worked together to create a standard for the disks so any computer would be able to access the information.